-The temporal boundaries include the construction, operation, and decommissioning, reclamation, and closure phases of the Project.
+The temporal boundaries include the construction, operation, and decommissioning, reclamation, and closure (including post-closure) phases of the Project.

 The evaluation of potential environmental effects of the Project on the Current Use of Land and Resources for Traditional Purposes by Aboriginal Persons is required under CEAA, under the definition of "environmental effect" under Section 2(1) of CEAA.